txwirebender/Lab10-desk-object-sorter-ai/README.md

 ## Discussion and Reflection
 1. Model Performance & Iteration
-   a) Suprisingly the accuaracy was more than expected and the variation between objects was minimal with the excetion of the letter opener.
-My expectation was met with having the lowest accuarcy, but surprised at how it was.
+   a) Suprisingly the accuracy was more than expected and the confidence variation between objects was minimal with the exception of the           letter opener.
+My expectation was met with the letter opener having the lowest accuarcy, but at the same time I was surprised at the         upper range of confidence it had.
-   b) To improve the accuracy of the letter opener I did more training with closer view, and a simple/basic background.
+   b) To improve the accuracy of the letter opener I did more training a with closer view and a simple/basic background.
-   c) The enhanced training of the ltter opener significantly improved the model's accurayc and confidnece to 100% from a variation range of       60-80 percentiles.
+   c) The enhanced training of the letter opener significantly improved the model's accuracy and confidnece to 100% from a variation range         of the 60-80 percentiles.

 2) Challenges & Observations
-   a)
+   a) The more familair objects, Classes 1,2,3, and 5) were the easist for the model to learn